Wondering how to pack classic British style for your travels to the UK? Perhaps you fancy looking like you just stepped out of a Range Rover!

 - Trying too hard – understated is better

-- Footwear – wearing sandals or heels in the country unless at a party
+- Footwear – wearing heels in the country unless at a party

 How to Wear Classic British Style

-- Dress for the season not the weather
+- Dress for the season and the weather

-- You can’t go wrong with a dark jean
+- Can’t go wrong with a dark jean

 - Limit patterns to a dress, blouse or scarf